by Tammy Buckley & Edward Cranswick

 The Wages Protection Act also entitles the employer to recover overpayments in certain circumstances but it provides a limited time window for recovery.
 Notice of intention to recover the overpayment need to be promptly given and the overpayment itself must be recovered no later than two months after the notice is given.

-But in cases where these options don’t apply employment lawyer Karen Radich, barrister with Clifton Chambers, advises the onus is on the employer to show the payment was made by mistake, under duress, by an illegality (such as theft) or another similar ground.
+But in cases where these options don’t apply, Radich advises the onus is on the employer to show the payment was made by mistake, under duress, by an illegality (such as theft) or another similar ground.

-Additionally where an employee doesn’t realise that the payment has been made to them in error, or realise that the overpaid funds have been received (which can happen with drip-fed overpayments made over a period of time), they may have changed their position in reliance on those funds which would mean that the employer cannot then recover the overpayment.
+Additionally, where an employee doesn’t realise that the payment has been made to them in error, or realise that the overpaid funds have been received (which can happen with drip-fed overpayments made over a period of time), they may have changed their position in reliance on those funds – meaning that the employer cannot then recover the overpayment.

 “Section 94B of the Judicature Act 1908 provides that where a payment is made by mistake, if the person receiving the payment has done so in good faith and then altered his or her position in reliance on the payment, the Court can decide not to grant relief to the claimant,” Radich explained.

-“To give a couple of examples, if an employee is overpaid wages by mistake and doesn’t realise this, they may have received the funds in good faith and then saved up for an overseas holiday or to paint their house.
+“To give a couple of examples, if an employee is overpaid wages by mistake and doesn’t realise this, they may have received the funds in good faith [they honestly didn’t realise they’d been overpaid] and then saved up for an overseas holiday or to paint their house.
 In such cases, the funds have been received and spent in good faith and it will be very difficult for the employer to recover them.
 However, an employee who has bought a new car with the funds, may be able to sell it and return the money.
 These are the sorts of factors the Court will bear in mind in deciding whether to make an order against the employee.”

 However, Air New Zealand was unable to establish that it had been mistaken in its overpayment and the Court also found the man had acted in good faith by bringing the situation to the attention of his superiors’.